The world is starting to understand blogging.

 Could your business have a blog?

 I honestly think *any* business can have a blog – but obviously, some are easier to make into successful blogs than others.
+A great example is another client’s blog about school fundraising ideas – it’s the kind of thing that people really want to google and then get information from you.
 You have to think about a few factors, like:

 - Who your target readers are, and what they really want to read about that’s relevant to your business